elzeXD/Bliss-12.8-Weabooized-With-DSB-/README.md

 # Bliss 12.8 Weabooized (With-DSB)
 The file inside this repo is just the source, if you want the instant way go to readme.

+Supported All Devices, as long as it has Bliss 12.8, but you might customize the Settings.apk by yourself.

+Tested on Lavender

 # Instant way: